wolfyreload/database-table-copy/README.md

 When you write software, you often need to copy database data from production to UAT or from production to development.

-Especially if you are working in Azure, getting the data out can be a very time-consuming process.
-The typical route would be to create a backup of the database and then restore that backup in another environment.
-However, you make sure don't accidentally configure the new database to be in the wrong tier as this can be a very costly mistake.
-Now, you could probably script out the backup and restore process, but unfortunately, the scripted process forces you to script out all the tables, and it is very slow.
+One way of doing this is to make a database backup (.bak file) and restore this backup on the other server.
+The problem with this approach is that the .bak file is not backward compatible meaning that you cannot restore a SQL Server 2022 database backup to a SQL Server 2019 instance.

+The next options is using the Generate Scripts feature in SSMS, however data is inserted one row at a time which can be rather slow when copying a 2 million+ row table.

+Finally the last options is creating a SQL Server BACPAC file.
+The advantage of this solution is that the BACPAC file is backward compatible with older versions of SQL Server.
+But this solution much slower than creating a regular backup file.
+You also have the added risk when restoring the database in Azure where you accidently select the wrong tier and this can be a very costly mistake.

-So the tool was written to just copy the tables from one database to another, and it even works with Microsoft Azure SQL.
+I looked for an alternative solution and since I didn't find anything that worked for me.
+I've built my own solution to this problem, and it even works with Microsoft Azure SQL.

 ## Requirements